Qinyinnn/AI-Chat-Agent/README.md

 ## Usage Examples

 ```
+You: Hi, who are you?
+Youri: My name is Youri.
+I'm your personal assistant.

 You: Calculate the derivative of x^2
 Youri: The derivative of x^2 with respect to x is 2x